 Gym Membership Continued Fees Class Action:

-Migliaccio & Rathod LLP has recently filed a case in the Washington D.C.
+Migliaccio & Rathod LLP’s consumer protection lawyers in DC have recently filed a case in the Washington D.C.
 Superior Court against Washington Sports Clubs, for failing to cancel a client’s membership even after he made repeated attempts to terminate it.
 The lawsuit alleges that, under D.C. law, customers must provide a separate signature or payment authorization before a gym membership auto-renews, which Washington Sports Club failed to do.
 The plaintiff in the case also informed employees multiple times verbally and requested in writing that his membership be cancelled, but he continued to be charged membership fees.

 Entertainment Software Rating Board Deceptive Trade Practices Investigation:

 The ESRB has rated NBA 2k20 “E for Everyone” despite the game’s use of gambling mechanics, including simulated slot machines, pachinko, and roulette.
 According to the review board’s criteria, simulated gambling mechanics can be expected in video game rated “T for Teen”, or appropriate for players aged 13 and up.
 Should a game contain gambling with real currency, the appropriate rating, according to the ESRB should be “AO” or “Adults Only 18+” Coupling the use of real-world currency with the purchase of simulated “coins” or “tokens”, where the player can win rewards using gambling mechanics, makes NBA 2k20 a game unsuitable for children or teens.

 By being classified as independent contractors, Uber and Lyft drivers are prevented from earning overtime pay, having paid break time, or receiving paid time off.
 Drivers have recently won major legislative and financial victories for themselves against Lyft and Uber, which suggests the misclassification can be successfully combatted.